 15 Hottest Peppers in the World (And How to Cook With Them)

 Some people can't handle their spice.
-But if you're one who wants their food to make them cry, you can thank native cultures in the Americas for being the first to cultivate peppers.
+But if you're the kind of person who wants your food to make you cry, thank native cultures in the Americas for being the first to cultivate peppers.

 15. New Mexico Scorpion

 Developed in 2013 by a New Mexico team, this strain of scorpion pepper is rated as "really hot" on the Scoville scale.
 By comparison, habanero red pepper's Scoville heat units (SHU) is 150,000 to 350,000 — not even close to the New Mexico scorpion!

 *Scoville heat units come from scovillescale.org.

 What to Cook With New Mexico Scorpion Pepper

 - In a medium saucepan combine the New Mexico scorpion pepper with tomatoes, garlic, fresh cilantro and 1 cup broth over high heat.